GarrettS/Singular-Health/README.md

 <sub>Copyright 2018 Garrett Smith</sub>

 ## Summary:
 Patient health belongs to the patient.
-Doctors are professional expert service providers regarding the complex field of human health.
+Doctors are professional expert service providers of human health.
 They are not authorities over patients.
 Management organizations that limit their quality of service can be largely replaced, giving doctors more freedom and financial incentive to provdie the best care possible in a freer, more competetive marketplace.

 ## Patient problems:
-* Patients don't have ready access to their health records but they need it.
+* Patients don't have ready access to their health records (diagnostics, referrals, notes, prescriptions, etc) across providers and provider networks is inconvenient and lossy.
 * Medical records are sometimes transmitted insecurely, via email or SMS, in violation of HIPAA.
-* Maintaining copies of diagnostics, referrals, notes, prescriptions, and other records across providers and provider networks is inconvenient and lossy.
 * Referrals and continuity of care are inconvenient and lossy.
-* Submitting insurance claims is annoying.
 * Finding updated available providers matching location and insurance coverage is hard.

 ## Provider problems: